soundpress/RulesOfNYC/docs/c01/index.rst

 (a) Application.

    (1) No person, firm or corporation shall spray, dip or immerse any article or thing within the City of New York with any flammable paints, varnishes, lacquers or any other flammable or combustible substances, mixtures or compounds commonly used for painting, varnishing, staining or similar purposes except in conformance with these rules, and under a permit issued by the Fire Commissioner.
-Where the quantity of spraying, dipping or immersing materials used in a day does not exceed two quarts, except for spraying as performed under § 18-01(e)(13), and the total amount of material stored does not exceed twenty gallons, these rules shall not apply.
+Where the quantity of spraying, dipping or immersing materials used in a day does not exceed two quarts, except for spraying as performed under 2 RCNY § 18-01(e)(13), and the total amount of material stored does not exceed twenty gallons, these rules shall not apply.

    (2) Applications.
 Application for the required permit to store and use the above-mentioned materials shall be made to the Fire Commissioner on forms prescribed by him and shall contain such information as he may require.
 When a spray, dipping, immersing, storage or mixing room is to be installed, an application shall be filed with and approved by the Borough Superintendent before a permit is issued by the Fire Commis- sioner.

    (3) Restrictions.
-No spraying, dipping or immersing of any article or thing within the City of New York with any flammable paints, varnishes, lacquers or any other flammable substances, mixtures or compounds commonly used for painting, varnishing, staining or similar purposes shall be permitted in any premises or portion thereof as follows: (i) Which is occupied as a class A or B multiple dwelling or a dwelling for one or two-families, except where a location is provided which is separated by fireproof construction from the residential occupancy and ventilated as provided in § 18-01(c).
+No spraying, dipping or immersing of any article or thing within the City of New York with any flammable paints, varnishes, lacquers or any other flammable substances, mixtures or compounds commonly used for painting, varnishing, staining or similar purposes shall be permitted in any premises or portion thereof as follows: (i) Which is occupied as a class A or B multiple dwelling or a dwelling for one or two-families, except where a location is provided which is separated by fireproof construction from the residential occupancy and ventilated as provided in 2 RCNY § 18-01(c).

       (ii) Which is occupied as a place of public assembly except trade schools where the buildings are of Class I or Class II construction and spraying, dipping or immersing are demonstrated for instruction purposes only.